-The plan, including any updates, is reviewed with new students and employees during orientation and/or their first term and at a number of faculty meetings during the year.
+The plan, including any updates, is reviewed with new students and employees during orientation and/or their first term and at faculty meetings during the year.
 Evacuation routes are identified in each classroom and other areas.

-Emergency response and evacuation drills are conducted, at minimum, annually.
+Emergency response and evacuation drills may be conducted at any time.
 Drills may be announced or unannounced and are evaluated for needed improvement.
 At a later drill any needed improvements will be tested and, if successful, included in the campus procedures.
 If not successful, different approaches will be tried until acceptable results are achieved.